krielgn/Chat-Demo/README.md

 Required to run:
  - Connection to Firebase
  - Signalling server for peerjs.
-[This one suffices](https://github.com/peers/peerjs-server)
+By default, this uses a publicly available one.
+[Hosting this one also suffices](https://github.com/peers/peerjs-server)
  - Two or more clients (and/or web browsers)